Belize

 - Challenges

-- Challenges include preserving cultural heritage amid modernization, addressing economic disparities, and managing environmental threats.
+- Current challenges include balancing modernization with cultural preservation, addressing economic disparities, and responding to environmental threats.

 - Preservation Efforts